 Recovery from addiction starts with understanding the needs of the body.
 Drugs and alcohol have a negative impact on the body and can result in nutrient deficiencies.
-Learning about proper nutrition and healthy lifestyle choices through nutritional therapy will provide the fuel the body needs to heal during recovery and into a drug-free lifestyle.
+Learning about proper nutrition and healthy lifestyle choices through nutritional therapy will provide the fuel the body needs to heal during recovery and into a drug-free way of life.

 Benefits of Nutritional Therapy after Overcoming Addiction